 Sherry: Yeah, and we’ll put a link to her Instagram too because she has a really fun feed to follow.

-John: And next up is “We’re Digging” but first, a quick break.
+John: And next up is “We’re Digging” but first, so let’s roll the music.

 [funky fresh beat that just makes you wanna dance]

 Sherry: So this week I’m digging stain pens.